Privacy Policy

 • Communicate and provide technical support: We use personal information to communicate with you about the Services, to send you account updates or other communications regarding your account or to inform you of any changes to our website or Services, and to provide you support or other Services you request.
 For example, we may need your information to provide technical support or answer questions about the Service.

-We process your information as a user of our services, but not your customers’ information, for the following purposes as part of our legitimate interest in the improvement and marketing of our Services as well in the security of our Services.
-We apply appropriate safeguards to protect your information as described here and here.
+We process your information for the following purposes as part of our legitimate interest in the improvement and marketing of our Services as well in the security of our Services.
+We apply appropriate safeguards to protect your information as described throughout our Privacy Policy.

 • Maintenance and Improvement: We use personal information to identify your interests and needs in order to provide you with more personalized, relevant, and intelligent services.
 We also use information that we collect to diagnose any problems with our website and to improve the user experience.